Updated July 3, 2023

 Big Bang Model

-This is a simple model, which requires a lot of fund and planning.
-This has been conceptualized around big bang theory of the universe.
-As like big bang contains lots of galaxies, planets, stars.
+This is a simple model, which requires a lot of funds and planning.
+This has been conceptualized around the big bang theory of the universe.
+Like big bang contains lots of galaxies, planets, stars.
 Same way, putting together lots of fund and programming ensure best software product.

-The focus is always kept on programming and delivering the best product, very less focus on planning and risk analysis.
+The focus is always kept on programming and delivering the best product, with very less focus on planning and risk analysis.

 In short, software development is used by all organization to perform varieties of the task that can address and ease out work for people/fulfills requirements of the customer.